TZBAvyy/SudokuProject/README.md

-    Listener Inner Class for all the editable Cells Allocate a common listener as the ActionEvent listener for all the Cells (JTextFields) Adds this common listener to all editable cells Add a button to the south to re-start the game via board.newGame() Remove hardcoded puzzle, generate puzzles from scratch
+    Listener Inner Class for all the editable Cells Allocate a common listener as the ActionEvent listener for all the Cells (JTextFields) Adds this common listener to all editable cells Add a button to the south to re-start the game via board.newGame() [TODO] Remove hardcoded puzzle, generate puzzles from scratch Added code to generate which squares to be given Added solver using backtracking algorithm to ensure puzzle has only 1 unique solution [TODO] Added difficulty by giving variable number of squares as clues [TODO]

 }